Adamant-im/AIPs/AIPS/aip-18.md

 `preview_nonce`: Nonce for the file's preview.
 Optional `storage`: Specifies the storage information for the file.
 `comment`: Сomment associated with the file.
+Optional `file_resolution`: File resolution represented as an array values, where the first value denotes the width and the second value denotes the height of the file.
 Optional

 You can combine it with [AIP-16](https://aips.adamant.im/AIPS/aip-16)) to reply with a file.
 Just send the following structure in the `reply_message` field: